Dynamics of Pseudoentanglement: Introduction.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:review} we provide a brief, self-contained review of some useful background: pseudoentanglement (Sec.~\ref{sec:review_pe}), Markov chains on finite sets and the cutoff phenomenon (Sec.~\ref{sec:review_cutoff}), and certain random walks over permutation groups (Sec.~\ref{sec:review_ip_rw}).
-We then introduce the general framework of pseudothermalization via automaton circuit dynamics in Sec.~\ref{sec:automaton}, and apply it to the problem of spreading and generation of pseudoentanglement in Sec.~\ref{sec:spreading_pe} and \ref{sec:generation} respectively.
-Finally we summarize our results and list outstanding questions and future directions in Sec.~\ref{sec:discussion}.
+We then introduce the general framework of ensemble pseudothermalization via automaton circuit dynamics in Sec.~\ref{sec:automaton}, and apply it to the problem of spreading and generation of pseudoentanglement in Sec.~\ref{sec:spreading_pe} and \ref{sec:generation} respectively.
+Finally we summarize our results and discuss their practical and fundamental implications, as well as outstanding questions and future directions, in Sec.~\ref{sec:discussion}.